silkenweb/silkenweb/README.md

 - [Silkenweb] uses plain, non-macro Rust as much as possible, and a lot of effort has been put into making this ergonomic.
 [Sycamore] and [Leptos] primarily use a macro DSL to define components.
 I believe [Sycamore] also has a builder API.
 - Ecosystem: [Leptos] and [Sycamore] have [`cargo-leptos`] and [Perseus] respectively, whereas [Silkenweb] doesn't have an ecosystem at this point.
 - CSS Scoping: Silkenweb supports [CSS Modules].
-See this [example](https://github.com/silkenweb/silkenweb/tree/main/examples/css-modules).
+See the [CSS modules example].
 [CSS Modules] support is integrated with SSR and Hydration so that only the CSS required to render the initial page is sent from the server, then progressively enhanced as required on the client.
 I'm not aware of any CSS scoping support in [Leptos] or [Sycamore].
 - Server Functions: [Leptos] supports server functions to seamlessly divide your app between client and server.
 [Silkenweb] doesn't directly support anything like this, but similar functionality is provided with [Arpy].
 - [Sycamore] and [Leptos] both go to some effort to make cloning signals into closures more ergonomic.
 [Silkenweb] provides a `clone!` macro to make things a little easier, but otherwise doesn't address the problem.
 I'm not sure what the tradeoffs are for the [Sycamore]/[Leptos] approaches.
 Do they make cleaning up after derived signals harder?
 Do they mean more complex lifetime annotations?
 Do contexts need to be passed around everywhere?
 - [Silkenweb] has support for using [third party web components](https://github.com/silkenweb/silkenweb/tree/main/examples/web-components-wrapper).
 I'm not sure about [Sycamore] or [Leptos].